-Mosquitoes can be annoying, serious problem.
+Mosquitoes can be an annoying, serious problem.
 They interfere with daily work and ruin leisure time either on the farm, in the park or simply in the backyard.
-Read below to learn more about the basic life of a mosquito and how A1 mist sprayers can provide you the perfect solution in keeping this unwanted pests at bay.
+Read below to learn more about the basic life cycle of a mosquito and how A1 Mist Sprayers can provide you the perfect solution in keeping these unwanted pests at bay.

 Eggs are laid one at a time or attached together to form “rafts”.
 They float on the surface of the water.
 In the case of Culex and Culiseta species, the eggs are stuck together in rafts of up to 200.
-Anopheles, Ochlerotatus, Aedes, and many other genera do not make egg rafts, but lay their eggs singly.
-Culex, Culista, and Anopheles lay their eggs on the water surface while Aedes and Ochlerotatus lay their eggs on damp soil that will be flooded by water.
-Most eggs hatch into larvae with 48 hours.
+Anopheles, Ochlerotatus, Aedes and many other genera do not make egg rafts, but lay their eggs singly.
+Culex, Culista and Anopheles lay their eggs on the water surface, while Aedes and Ochlerotatus lay their eggs on damp soil that will be flooded by water.
+Most eggs hatch into larvae within 48 hours.
 Others might withstand subzero winters before hatching.
 Water is a necessary part of any species egg habitat.

-The newly emerged adult rests on the surface of the water for a short time to allow itself to dry and all its body parts to harden.
+The newly emerged adult rests on the surface of the water for a short time to allow itself to dry and all body parts to harden.
 The wings have to spread out and dry properly before it can fly.
 Flood feeding and mating does not occur for a couple of days after the adults emerge.
-These fully grown mosquitos prefer to rest on weeds and other vegetation.
-Adult mosquitos require a blood meal may it be from humans, cold or warm-blooded animals and birds.
-When adult mosquitos bite, they are receiving a stimuli that includes a combination of carbon dioxide, temperature, moisture, smell, color, and movement.
-Interstingly enough, male adult mosquitos don’t bite, but feed on the nectar of flowers or suitable sugar source.
-Acquiring a blood meal (protein) is essential for
+These fully grown mosquitoes prefer to rest on weeds and other vegetation.
+Adult mosquitoes require a blood meal, whether it be from humans, cold or warm-blooded animals or birds.
+When adult mosquitoes bite, they are receiving a stimuli that includes a combination of carbon dioxide, temperature, moisture, smell, color and movement.
+Interestingly enough, male adult mosquitoes don’t bite, but feed on the nectar of flowers or a suitable sugar source.
+Acquiring a blood meal (protein) is essential for female mosquitoes.

-Adult mosquitoes require a blood meal may it be from humans, cold or warm-blooded animals and birds.
-When adult mosquitoes bite, they are receiving a stimuli that includes a combination of carbon dioxide, temperature, moisture, smell, color, and movement.
+Adult mosquitoes require a blood meal, whether it be from humans, cold or warm-blooded animals or birds.
+When adult mosquitoes bite, they are receiving a stimuli that includes a combination of carbon dioxide, temperature, moisture, smell, color and movement.

 Female Mosquitoes: Acquiring a blood meal (protein) is essential for egg production.
 Human blood meals are seldom first or second choices.
-Horses, cattle, smaller mammals, and/or birds are preferred choices.
-Female Toxorhynchites actually can’t obtain a blood meal and restricted to a nectar diet.
+Horses, cattle, smaller mammals and/or birds are preferred choices.
+Female Toxorhynchites actually can’t obtain a blood meal and are restricted to a nectar diet.

-Besides being absolute pests, mosquitoes can attack animals on the farm which can result in loss of weight and decrease in production.
+Besides being absolute pests, mosquitoes can attack animals on the farm, which can result in loss of weight and decrease in production.
 Besides these factors, mosquitoes are capable of transmitting a wide range of diseases to animals and people.
-Here is some of the more common diseases
+Some of the more common diseases include:

 - Yellow Fever